isl-org/Open3D/docs/getting_started.rst

     python -c "import open3d"

-If this works, configurations, now Open3D has been successfully installed!
+If this works, congratulations, now Open3D has been successfully installed!

 Running Open3D tutorials